 \section{Introduction}

-Fast Radio Bursts (FRBs) are bright millisecond-duration sources of extragalactic origin, so far only observed at radio wavelengths.
-The vast majority are one-off events, while only a small fraction ($\sim$2.5\%) are currently observed to repeat \citep{Abbott_2026}.
-It is plausible that repetition is a common property, often below current detection thresholds \citep{Kirsten+24}.
-Despite the large number of detections and extensive multiwavelength follow-up campaigns, counterparts at other wavelengths remain elusive, with the notable exception of a Galactic magnetar \citep{Bochenek20}.
-This observational landscape still allows for a wide range of progenitor models.
+Fast radio bursts (FRBs) are bright millisecond-duration sources of extragalactic origin that have only been observed at radio wavelengths so far.
+The vast majority are singular events, and only a small fraction ($\sim$2.5\%) are currently observed to repeat \citep{Abbott_2026}.
+It is plausible that repetition is a common property that is often below current detection thresholds \citep{Kirsten+24}.
+Despite the large number of detections and extensive multi-wavelength follow-up campaigns, counterparts at other wavelengths remain elusive, with the notable exception of a Galactic magnetar \citep{Bochenek20}.
+This observational landscape still accommodates a wide range of progenitor models.

-Magnetars can reproduce many of the observed properties of FRBs \citep{Zhang20} and are among the leading candidates for their central engines.
-However, magnetars themselves can arise from different evolutionary channels, including core-collapse supernovae and compact binary mergers \citep{Margalit19,niu22}, as possibly exemplified by FRB\,20200120E in a globular cluster \citep{Kirsten22}.
-These different formation pathways are expected to imprint distinct signatures on the host galaxies and local environments, but the current sample remains limited to draw firm conclusions.
+Magnetars can reproduce many of the observed properties of FRBs \citep{Zhang20}, and they are among the leading candidates for their central engines.
+However, magnetars themselves can arise from different evolutionary channels, including core-collapse supernovae and compact binary mergers \citep{Margalit19, niu22}.
+FRB\,20200120E, located in a globular cluster \citep{Kirsten22}, provides a possible example of the compact binary merger channel.
+These different formation pathways are expected to imprint distinct signatures on the host galaxies and local environments, but the current sample remains too limited to draw firm conclusions.